The Best Festivals and Street Parties in Barcelona plus Bonus Tip

-The Catalan capital with its cultural richness is always worth a visit – and local festivities and street parties make a visit something very special.
-From traditional festivals to music festivals, there is always something going on.
+The Catalan capital, Barcelona, Spain, with its cultural richness is always worth a visit and local festivities and street parties make a visit something very special.
+From traditional festivals to music festivals, there is always something going on, especially during the holiday season.
 If you are in the city on these occasions, unforgettable moments and everlasting memories are guaranteed.

 We have put together an overview of major events so that you can include these opportunities when planning your trip to Barcelona in the festive season.
 Join the party-goers on the city streets and at the festival grounds!